-WHAT ARE YOUR MONTHLY EARNINGS?
+WHAT ARE YOUR WEEKLY EARNINGS?

-"Monthly Earnings" means your average gross income during actual months worked from your Employer, not including shift differential, in effect just prior to your date of disability.
+"Weekly Earnings" means your gross weekly income from your Employer, not including shift differential, in effect just prior to your date of disability.
 It includes your total income before taxes.
-It is prior to any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan, or flexible spending account.
-It includes income actually received from commissions and mileage pay but does not include bonuses, overtime pay or any other extra compensation, or income received from sources other than your Employer.
+It is prior to any deductions made for pre-tax contributions to a qualified deferred compensation plan, Section 125 plan or flexible spending account.
+It does not include income received from commissions, bonuses, overtime pay or any other extra compensation or income received from sources other than your Employer.